Anna Windass: Storylines

 Following her betrayal with Phelan, a regretful Anna cannot bring herself to be close or have sex with Owen - which devastates him.
 He confronts her, asking her whether she has fallen out of love with him or not.
 Anna replies with explaining that everything she has ever done is purely for their families, and that she still loves him.
-Owen later confides in Katy, and breaking down in her arms.
+Owen later confides in Katy and breaks down in her arms.
 The guilt begins to get too much for Anna, who confides in Roy and tells him she has done something terrible.
 He urges her to tell Owen, and she organises a quiet night in so she can tell him about her night with Phelan.
 However, Izzy enters in floods of tears - so she does not tell Owen.
 In the week where Tina is murdered, Anna finally tells Owen about how she slept with Phelan to save him and Gary from further torment.
 Owen is distraught, even when Anna tries to make him see that she only did it for their relationship.
 Owen tells Anna that nothing will ever be the same for their relationship again.
 Owen then leaves Weatherfield for a short time for work, so Anna decides to tell Izzy and Katy about her night with Phelan.
 Izzy understands why Anna did what she did, but Katy is less forgiving, and implies that Anna is a "whore".
 When Owen returns a few weeks later, Faye organises a meal for him and Anna - explaining that it is going to get them back together.
-When Owen does not show up, Faye is livid, and Anna decides it is time to tell her about her and Phelan.
-She later disposes of the idea, and tells Owen to act like they are still a couple for their family's sake.
-When Faye goes out with her friends and gets drunk, Anna is furious at Gary for giving her the money, and when things get heated between Owen and Gary, Owen punches him.
-Anna shouts at Owen for hitting Gary, and orders Gary and Izzy to go home, while she tends to a drunken Faye.
+When Owen does not show up, Faye is livid and Anna decides it is time to tell her about her betrayal with Phelan but later decides to change her mind at the last minute.
+Anna tells Owen to act like they are still a couple for their family's sake.
+When Faye goes out with her friends and gets drunk, Anna and Owen are unhappy with Gary for giving her the money.
+Things soon get heated between Owen and Gary that leads to Owen punching Gary in front of everyone.
+Anna shouts at Owen for hitting Gary and tells him off before ordering Gary and Izzy to go home, while she tends to a drunken Faye.

-Anna and Owen eventually manage to repair their relationship and become a proper couple, just as Gary and Izzy end their long-standing relationship.
-Anna and Owen are upset by Gary and Izzy's split, but are later faced with another dilemma when Owen receives letters from people who he has borrowed money from.
-The following week, bailiffs arrive at the Windass and Armstrong household and begin taking their belongings, leaving Anna and Faye traumatized.
-When the bailiffs leave with most of their things, Owen tells Anna, Gary and Faye that he will get them out of the mess he has got them into.
+A few weeks later, the couple are faced with another dilemma when the extent of Phelan's actions has resulted in Owen being declared bankrupt.
+The situation worsens when Owen receives letters from people who he has borrowed money from.
+Soon enough, bailiffs arrive at their household and begin taking their belongings, leaving Anna and Faye traumatized.
+When the bailiffs leave with most of their things, Owen tells Anna and their respective children that he will get them out of the mess he has got them into.